patrickschaumont/tt09-microtile-final_TDC/docs/info.md

 ## How it works

-Combined 4 micro tile sized projects into a single Tiny Tapeout tile.
+Combined 4 micro tile of  sized projects into a single Tiny Tapeout tile.

 ### Selecting the active project